austencollins/great-films/README.md

 ####Notorious - 1946

 A woman is asked to spy on a group of Nazi friends in South America.
 How far will she have to go to ingratiate herself with them?

+####8 1/2 - 1963

+A harried movie director retreats into his memories and fantasies.